notchidera/fantasyFootballServer/README.md

 ---

 <p>Are you a fantasy football addicted?
-Have you ever feel like you're unprepared for the fantasy football auction?
+Do you ever feel like you're unprepared for the fantasy football auction?
 You know most of the players, you have some valid options in your mind, but can't manage your budget properly? </br> Well, I've felt like several times, so I felt the need to have a support that I can use to get ready for the auction</p>

 <p>Will, this alone, turn you into the champion of your league?
 Not exactly, but it can help you organize your thoughts and make some useful considerations</p>